Sam Johnson: Military career

 Johnson had a 29-year career in the United States Air Force, where he served as director of the Air Force Fighter Weapons School and flew the F-100 Super Sabre with the Air Force Thunderbirds precision flying demonstration team.
 He commanded the 31st Tactical Fighter Wing at Homestead AFB, Florida, and an air division at Holloman AFB, New Mexico, retiring as a colonel.
 One of his classmates in flight school was future astronaut Buzz Aldrin.
 The two remained lifelong friends.

 He was a combat veteran of both the Korean and Vietnam Wars as a fighter pilot.
-During the Korean War, he flew 62 combat missions in the F-86 Sabre and shot down one Mikoyan-Gurevich MiG-15.
+During the Korean War, he flew 62 combat missions in the F-86 Sabre and shot down one MiG-15.
 During the Vietnam War, Johnson flew the F-4 Phantom II.

 POW

 On April 16, 1966, while flying his 25th combat mission in Vietnam, he was shot down over North Vietnam and suffered a broken right arm and broken back.
 He was a prisoner of war for nearly seven years, including 42 months in solitary confinement.
 During this period, he was repeatedly tortured.

 Johnson was part of a group of eleven U.S. military prisoners known as the Alcatraz Gang, a group of prisoners separated from other captives for their resistance to their captors.
 They were held in "Alcatraz", a special facility about one mile away from the Hỏa Lò Prison, notably nicknamed the "Hanoi Hilton".
 Johnson, like the others, was kept in solitary confinement, locked nightly in legcuffs in a windowless 3-by-9-foot concrete cell with the light on around the clock.
 Johnson was released on February 12, 1973, during Operation Homecoming.
 He recounted the details of his POW experience in his autobiography, Captive Warriors.
 By the time of his release, he weighed only 120 pounds.
 His right hand was permanently disabled, and he was left with a noticeable limp for the rest of his life.

 In 2018, Johnson donated objects related to his imprisonment to the collection of the Smithsonian Institution's National Museum of American History.

 Congressman Sam Johnson with Secretary of Defense Donald Rumsfeld and Chairman of the Joint Chiefs of Staff General Richard B. Myers watch the troops pass in review during the National POW/MIA Recognition Day ceremony at The Pentagon on September 20, 2002.